Peacock (2024 film)

 Peacock (Pfau – Bin ich echt?) is a 2024 satirical tragicomedy film written and directed by Bernhard Wenger, in his feature film debut.
 Starring Albrecht Schuch, Julia Franz Richter, Anton Noori and Theresa Frostad Eggesbø.

 The film had its world premiere in Critic's Week section of the 81st Venice International Film Festival on 30 August 2024.
 It was theatrically released in Austria and Germany on 20 February 2025.
-It was selected as the Austrian entry for Best International Feature Film at the 98th Academy Awards.
+It was selected as the Austrian entry for Best International Feature Film at the 98th Academy Awards, but it was not nominated.